Neats29/neats29.github.io/source/_posts/figuring-life-out-p2.md

     <!-- border: 1px solid lightgrey; -->
     "
     alt="Antifragile Planning">
-</img><span style="font-size:0.7em">Source: [taylorpearson.me/planning/](https://taylorpearson.me/planning/)</span>
+</img><span style="font-size:0.7em">Source: [taylorpearson.me/planning](https://taylorpearson.me/planning)</span>

 Taylor Pearson has devised a system to get stuff done by maximising focus.
 It rests on the notion that doing 10% of 10 things is far less fruitful than 100% of 1 thing.
 Focus is everything.
 But how do you know what to focus on?
 When you have a couple of spare hours, how do you know how to best utilise this time?
 It’s far too easy to end up on YouTube for example.
 Taylor’s system is based on the concept “vertical coherence”, the idea that if you know where you want to be in the long run, you can determine how to spend your time today by connecting it to your long term vision.

-First, you work out your long term goals, imagining yourself in 25 years time, of course no-one could plan that far in the future but the goal of the exercise is to place you in a mindset where you allow yourself to dream big.
+First, you work out your long term goals, imagining yourself in 25 years time.
+Of course no-one could plan that far in the future but the goal of the exercise is to place you in a mindset where you allow yourself to dream big.
 Then you work your way back down and set goals for the next 90 days, 1 month, 1 week and 1 day.
 Ultimately, it helps you to determine what to say yes/no to on a daily basis.

-If you prefer a more interactive learning experience, I recommend his online course [The Effective Entrepreneur](https://the-effective-entrepreneur.teachable.com/p/the-effective-entrepreneur).
+If you'd like to dig deeper or prefer a more interactive learning experience, I recommend his online course [The Effective Entrepreneur](https://the-effective-entrepreneur.teachable.com/p/the-effective-entrepreneur).
 If you like and end up implementing this system in your own life, it would be natural to want to stick to it.
-For this, I found the ['Four Tendencies Framework’](https://gretchenrubin.com/2013/10/what-kind-of-person-are-you-the-four-rubin-tendencies/) by Gretchen Rubin mentioned in [part 1](/figuring-life-out-p1) of this series to be very helpful.
+For this, I found the ['Four Tendencies Framework’](https://gretchenrubin.com/2013/10/what-kind-of-person-are-you-the-four-rubin-tendencies/) by Gretchen Rubin, mentioned in [part 1](/figuring-life-out-p1) to be very helpful.
 For instance, if you’re an [Obliger](https://gretchenrubin.com/2013/10/what-kind-of-person-are-you-the-four-rubin-tendencies/), then you might want to find an accountability buddy that will help you stick to your weekly goals.

 ---